Multistage Stochastic Programming for Rare Event Risk Mitigation in Power Systems Management: Experimental setup and results

 \item \textbf{Biased:} Our proposed approach where the data generation follows a mixture between the $Z_h$ process and rare changes in wind power, whose magnitude and probability is governed by the \FV system described in Section~\ref{sec:methods}. \end{enumerate} In (\ref{itm:bm}, the realizations of the $Z_h$ process are assigned to all $B$ branches.
 In (\ref{itm:ours}, the realizations of $Z_h$ are assigned to half of the $B$ branches created at each stage of the scenario tree and the other half is assigned to ``rare'' negative realizations of the wind power change, as described next.

-The ``rare'' realizations of wind power supply in (\ref{itm:ours} are based on the probabilities of the $\C_k$ intervals estimated by FV described in Section~\ref{sec:methods_fv}, and are obtained with the following steps: \begin{enumerate} \item \textbf{Definition of absorption set $\A$:} Based on the trade-off considerations outlined in \cite{mastropietro2025questa}, the value of $a$, defining the absorption set $\A$ containing frequently visited states, is chosen as $2.0$ standard deviations of the $Z_h$ process, namely as $a = 2.0$.
+The ``rare'' realizations of wind power supply in (\ref{itm:ours} are based on the probabilities of the $\C_k$ intervals estimated by FV described in Section~\ref{sec:methods_fv}, and are obtained with the following steps (see left plot in Figure~\ref{fig:sets_and_realizations} for the visualization of these sets and intervals): \begin{enumerate} \item \textbf{Definition of absorption set $\A := [-a, +\infty)$:} Based on the trade-off considerations outlined in \cite{mastropietro2025questa}, the value of $a$, defining the absorption set $\A$ containing frequently visited states, is chosen as $2.0$ standard deviations of the $Z_h$ process, namely as $a = 2.0$.
 This makes the absorption set of FV be selected as $\A := [-2.0, +\infty)$.
+The absorption event is defined by the current $Z_h$ value touching $\A$ while the previous $Z_{h-1}$ was outside $\A$.